foo123/FILTER.js/readme.md

-Some image processing/computer vision theory, basics and tutorials:
+Some image processing/computer vision theory, basics and tutorials (see [references](/references.md)):

 * [a beginners guide to bitmaps](http://paulbourke.net/dataformats/bitmaps/) **by Paul Burke**